-If your dog suddenly stops eating, it can be for a variety of reasons: From medical factors, to stress, to treat overindulgence.
-It's important to find out whether there is a medical cause or whether your dog has only lost interest in food for a short time.
-We tell you how you can stimulate your dog's appetite again.
+If your dog suddenly stops eating, there can be a variety of reasons: from medical factors to stress and tiredness with treats.
+Now it is important to clarify whether there is a medical cause or whether your furry friend just lost interest in the food for a short time.
+We'll tell you how you can stimulate your dog's appetite again.

-My dog isn't eating - should I be worried?
+My dog won't eat - should I be concerned?

-There are several reasons why your four-legged friend may be spurning his food.
-One possible cause can be inbreeding: Too much variety in the bowl can make Bello picky.
-If your furry friend occasionally refuses a meal, but otherwise eats normally, you don't have to worry about it.
-After all, it's the same with us humans: we don't always have the same appetite and sometimes we just liked our dinner better a few days ago.
+There are various reasons why your four-legged friend refuses his food.
+A possible cause can be upbringing: Too much variety in the bowl simply makes Bello choosy.
+If your fur nose occasionally puts off a meal, but otherwise eats normally, you don't have to worry about that.
+After all, it's similar with us humans: We don't always have the same appetite and sometimes the dinner we had a few days ago simply tasted better.

-But there are also reasons that should be clarified by the vet.
-If your four-legged friend hasn't been eating for two or three days, a visit to the vet is in order.
-This applies all the more if there are other accompanying symptoms, such as diarrhoea, vomiting, exhaustion and sleepiness.
+But there are also reasons that should be clarified by the veterinarian.
+If your four-legged friend hasn't eaten for two to three days, a visit to the doc is due.
+This applies all the more if there are other side effects such as diarrhea, vomiting, exhaustion and sleepiness.

 Possible reasons why your dog is not eating

 Stress hits the stomach

 As with us humans, stress can lead to loss of appetite.
 Have you recently moved?
 Have new people or animals moved into your home?
 Do you travel a lot?
 Or were you alone or with your four-legged friend on vacation?
 If you can answer one of these questions with "yes", stress could be the cause of the lack of appetite.

 Problems in the dog's teeth can lead to pain - and it's really nasty when chewing.
 Inflammation in the teeth or gums very often leads to a loss of appetite.
 Puppies that are going through a change of teeth are particularly susceptible and downright spurn their food during this time.
 Help from the vet is needed here, because puppies in particular need more rather than less food.